 Research Interest/Area of Expertise

-Historical and contemporary archaeology; landscape archaeology; urban archaeology; diaspora; colonialism; disasters and ecological stress; heritage management and public archaeology; materials science / archaeometry; digital humanities.
+Historical and contemporary archaeology; landscape archaeology; urban archaeology; diaspora; colonialism; social justice & inequality; disasters & ecological stress; heritage management; public archaeology; materials science / archaeometry; digital & spatial humanities.

 Education – Degrees, Licenses, Certifications

 - Postdoctoral Fellow, Archaeology & Engineering, Brown University, 2008-11

 - M.Phil, Archaeology, University of Cambridge, 2003

 Grants: National Endowment for the Humanities, National Geographic Society, National Science Foundation, Wenner-Gren Foundation for Anthropological Research, American Association for University Women, the Department of Energy and others.

 John L. Cotter Award, Society for Historical Archaeology, 2017

 Junior Faculty Award, Wayne State University Academy of Scholars, 2016-17